-Like many other forms of art, painting experiences some fatigue nowadays.
+Like many other forms of art, it looks like painting experiences some signs of decline or fatigue nowadays.
 Of course, one continues to paint and draw, even using materials more typical of sculpture, such as clay, sand, or even concrete or steel.
 But these original ideas, these innovations basically hide the real problem: a lack of deeper, or better, higher inspiration.
-It is therefore not originality that is lacking, especially not in this field, but things rarely go beyond the two dimensions, so characteristic of this form of art, symbolically speaking.
+Therefore, it is not originality that is lacking, especially not in this field, but things rarely go beyond the two dimensions, so characteristic of this form of art, symbolically speaking.
 What precisely is missing?

-It simply misses the feeling to be seized by a thrill, the feeling of being confronted with something that seems to be descended from another world, more subtle, purer, beyond the visible reality.
-The images that painters or designers show us can be beautiful, surprising, new, but they are hardly ever imbued with the artistic quality that so often characterizes the works of the great painters of the past.
+It simply misses the feeling of being seized by a thrill, the feeling of being confronted with something that seems to be descended from another world, more subtle, purer, beyond the visible reality.
+The images that painters or designers show us can be beautiful, surprising, new, but they are rarely imbued with the artistic quality that so often characterizes the works of the great painters of the past.
 And that artistic quality of the past, what was that exactly?